Holy Land Pilgrimage

 “Over there” kind of means the whole Middle East!
-In their mind are news reports from Egypt, Libya, Iraq, Afghanistan and Israel all rolled up into one!
+In their mind are news reports from Egypt, Libya, Syria, Afghanistan and Israel all rolled up into one!
 Even if “over there” was limited to the whole of Israel/Palestine itself, it would be an understandable concern, but over-generalized.
 I’ve led tours while there were hostilities reported by the international news media on the border with Gaza and Lebanon.
-Our tour was always an entire world away, unaware and unaffected by any problems.
+Our tour was always an entire world away from trouble, unaware and unaffected by any problems.

-Security in Israel is just about the best in the world.
+Security in Israel is just about the best in the world!
 The reality is that the rate of crime there, violent or petty thievery, is less than most American or European cities.
 I’ve been to Barcelona 3 times and unfortunately my wife’s purse was nabbed while we were praying in the cathedral (by a person in the pew in back of us).
 With cell phone, passports, everything.
-I’ve led one land tour in Italy, and sure enough a gypsy tried to nab the handbag of one of my passengers.
+I’ve led two land tours in Italy, and sure enough a gypsy tried to nab the handbag of one of my passengers.
 I rode “the tube” once in London, and my traveling companion had some very scary guys try to relieve him of his wallet.
-I’ve led 8 trips to the holy land and we’ve had absolutely no such incident.
-I’ve felt safer there than I feel in downtown New York or Chicago.
+I’ve led 10 trips to the holy land and we’ve had absolutely no such incident!
+I’ve felt safer there than I feel in downtown New York or Chicago!!!!!

 Our tour company is a Palestinian Christian company – they know the country like the back of their hands and get along with Palestinian Muslims as well as Jewish Israelis.
 They do an amazing job of keeping us safe and relaxed, making all things ultra convenient.
 They will not take chances with our safety.
 I assure you, if a situation should ever arise shortly before our trip that presented true danger to Christian pilgrims, the trip would be canceled and money refunded to passengers.

 The videos on www.goholyland.info should ease your concerns.
-But if you would feel better speaking to me or my wife about the safety issue, we’d be happy to talk with you via Skype.
+But if you would feel better speaking to me or my assistant Cyndi about the safety issue, we’d be happy to talk with you via phone or Skype.

 Remember – the single most often repeated sentence by Jesus in the gospels is “Do not be afraid!”
 I encourage you not to allow fear to rob you of this incredible opportunity for spiritual growth.